gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 long, though I did of course know right away that I would have to do *something* about it.
 I mean, truly, a rat catcher?
 Persons of quality don't even *know* rat catchers.
 They certainly don't have liaisons with them.
-Gardeners perhaps, or guardsmen---they can be quite dashing in their uniforms.
+Gardeners perhaps, or guardsmen—they can be quite dashing in their uniforms.
 But a *rat catcher*?
 Even if I hadn't had plans for my niece, I certainly wouldn't let her disgrace herself and our family in such a manner as *that*.